“Members of a cohesive group feel

 Group therapy involves one or more therapists who lead a group of roughly 5 to 15 members.
 Typically, groups meet for an hour or two on a weekly basis.
 Some groups meet ongoing and some are for a designated amount of time only.
 At times, people attend individual therapy in addition to groups, while others participate in groups only.

-Many groups are created to focus on a specific problem, such as depression, gender identity, social anxiety, eating disorders, or substance abuse.
+Many groups are created to focus on a specific problem, such as depression, gender identity, social anxiety, eating disorders, substance abuse, or grief & loss.
 Other groups focus more generally on improving social skills, helping people deal with a range of issues such as anger, chronic illness, loneliness, and low self-esteem.
-Groups often help those who have experienced loss, whether it be a spouse, a child or someone who died by suicide.

 How Can group therapy support me?

-Regularly talking, listening, and creatively exploring issues along side others also helps you put your own problems in perspective.
-Many people experience mental health difficulties, but few speak openly about them to people they don't know well.
+Many people experience mental health difficulties, but few speak openly about them.
 Oftentimes, you may feel like you are the only one struggling — but you're not.
 It can be a relief to hear others discuss what they're going through, and realize you're not alone.

 Current Groups offered by